The Complete Step-by-Step Guide to Find and Spam Check Expired Domains

 Tools You’ll Need:

 - A way to check the top backlinks and anchor texts.
 We use and recommend Majestic.
 We’re not an affiliate, we just find their data to be the most comprehensive and useful.
-The lowest level majestic subscription should work.
+The lowest level of Majestic subscription should work.
 You can also use Ahrefs or Moz to do spam checking (although Moz only updates their index 1-2x per month).

 How to Select a Rank-Crushing, High-Authority Expired Domain

-It’s up to you to determine what minimum DA and Trust metrics are good enough to add to your PBN, but I’ll give you some rules of thumb that I use for looking at metrics:
+It’s up to you to determine what minimum DA and Trust metrics are good enough to add to your PBN, but I’ll give you some rules of thumb that I use when looking at metrics:

-- Majestic Trust needs to be above 10 for the top host (aka top subdomain – ex: domain.com, www.domain.com, or sub.domain.com, whichever has highest trust), and the higher the better.
+- Majestic Trust needs to be above 10 for the top host (aka top subdomain – ex: domain.com, www.domain.com, or sub.domain.com, whichever has the highest trust), and the higher the better.

-- Having more than one referring domain is good, because if you lose that link in a few months, the domain won’t lose all it’s authority.
+- Having more than one referring domain is good because if you lose that link in a few months, the domain won’t lose all its authority.
 I usually prefer at least 10 referring domains, but this is one of my least crucial metrics and I sometimes ignore it if a domain is otherwise really good.
 Too many (like 500+) referring domains is often a sign of spam.

-- Majestic Citation isn’t particularly important, but if its way higher than Majestic trust, that can be a sign of spam.
+- Majestic Citation isn’t particularly important, but if it’s way higher than Majestic trust, that can be a sign of spam.

-- Moz PA isn’t super important because you’ll redirect all the links to the homepage and it will eventually get all the PA on the homepage, but if PA more than 10 points higher than Moz DA that’s usually a good sign.
+- Moz PA isn’t super important because you’ll redirect all the links to the homepage and it will eventually get all the PA on the homepage, but if PA is more than 10 points higher than Moz DA that’s usually a good sign.